Golf’s most dynamic new market

 SOlution

-Following early feasibility work, 54 and the Saudi Golf Federation set about developing a National Strategy for Golf, seeking to align existing stakeholders behind the national development programme.
-The strategy covered five crucial pillars to development of the game in the country: Mass Participation, Access & Infrastructure, Elite Development, Events and Tourism.
-Sustainability was added as a sixth pillar from the second year of the programme.
+Following early feasibility work, 54 and the Saudi Golf Federation developed a National Strategy for Golf to align existing stakeholders behind the national development programme.
+The strategy covered five crucial pillars to developing the game in Saudi: Mass Participation, Access & Infrastructure, Elite Development, Events and Tourism.
+Sustainability was added as a sixth pillar in the programme's second year.

 A key foundation of the National Golf Strategy was the creation of Golf Saudi, the commercial arm of the Saudi Golf Federation.
-Under its jurisdiction, 54 conceptualised historic events, such as the Saudi International and Aramco Team Series, going on to deliver event management, marketing and commercial services on a regular basis at these groundbreaking occasions for sport in Saudi Arabia.
+Under its jurisdiction, 54 conceptualised historic events, such as the Saudi International and Aramco Team Series, going on to regularly deliver event management, marketing and commercial services at these groundbreaking occasions for sport in Saudi Arabia.
 The 2020 Aramco Saudi Ladies International was the first major professional female sporting event ever to take place in the country.

-Golf Saudi's advisory service was also established, within which 54 staff assisted the multi-billion-dollar GIGA projects lay-out blueprints and models for the development of their own golf ecosystems.
+Golf Saudi's advisory service was also established, within which 54 staff assisted the multi-billion-dollar GIGA projects lay out blueprints and models for developing their golf ecosystems.

-And, as continues to this day, Golf Saudi's commitment to sustainability in the broadest sense of the word was underlined in partnership with 54, with the creation of the National Sustainability Strategy for Golf, a world-first, government-endorsed mandate that would establish social, economic and environmental parameters by which all golf developments in future would be governed.
-This culminated in Golf Saudi's acceptance into the United Nations Sports for Climate Action Framework and now sees a number of education and training programmes at all levels from primary to tertiary education in place on campuses around the country.
+As it continues to this day, Golf Saudi's commitment to sustainability was underlined in its partnership with 54 through the creation of the National Sustainability Strategy for Golf.
+It is a world-first, government-endorsed mandate that would establish social, economic and environmental parameters by which all golf developments in future would be governed.
+This culminated in Golf Saudi's acceptance into the United Nations Sports for Climate Action Framework, which now sees several education and training programmes at all levels, from primary to tertiary education, on campuses around the country.

 "I have long admired the vision of Golf Saudi, but more importantly the work that is being done on the ground to provide access to the sport for all levels."